Cascading Losses in Reinsurance Networks: Reinsurance Contagion Model

 We assume the graph is connected, as we can otherwise handle the components separately.
 We also assume that firms can only reinsure up to $100\%$: i.e., the column sums of $\Gamma$ corresponding to a particular layer of reinsurance sum to $\leq 1$.
 This is a reasonable assumption as otherwise the contract ceases to serve as insurance and the insured company stands to profit from taking on large losses to their portfolio.
 This assumption is a standard requirement in insurance contracts.

 We will work with the line graph of the network, i.e., the graph that represents edges of the original graph as nodes in the new network and has directed edges when the head of an edge in the original network intersects the tail of another edge in the original network.
-We define the \textbf{line graph network} as follows: \begin{itemize} \item $m$ nodes representing contracts (i.e., edges) in the reinsurance network \item $X$ adjacency matrix of the line graph, 1-0 weighted \item $\ell$ liability vector on contracts \item $d$ deductibles vector on contracts \item $c$ caps vector on contracts \item $s$ shock vector on contracts \item $\gamma$ diagonal matrix of reinsurance rates on contracts \end{itemize}
+We define the \textbf{line graph network} as follows: \begin{itemize} \item $m$ nodes representing contracts (i.e., edges) in the reinsurance network \item $X$ $m\times m$ adjacency matrix of the line graph, 1-0 weighted \item $\ell$ liability vector on contracts \item $d$ deductibles vector on contracts \item $c$ caps vector on contracts \item $s$ shock vector on contracts \item $\gamma$ $m\times m$ diagonal matrix of reinsurance rates on contracts \end{itemize} The following example describes the transformation to the line graph network.